rockset/rockset-js/README.md

 ## Publishing

-The publishing o all of the above projects is handled automatically through Github Actions CI/CD.
-Simply run the following in the repo root, and then monitor the deploy in Github Actions.
+The publishing of all of the above projects is handled automatically through Github Actions.
+Simply run the following in the repository root, and then monitor the deployment in Github Actions.

 ```
 ./release
 ```

-The exception to the above is the VSCode plugin, which currently has to be manually deployed.
+The only exception to the above is the VSCode plugin, which currently is manually deployed.